 Appearances in recent seasons include include Herodias SALOME with Florida Grand Opera; Madame LES BONNES (Bengtson/Genet) with Angers-Nantes Opéra, France, where she also sang Mother THE CONSUL; Frugola IL TABARRO with Arizona Opera; and Wagner Wesendonck Lieder with the Omaha Symphony.
 In 2004, she was contralto soloist for Shostakovich From Jewish Folk Poetry with Leon Botstein and the American Symphony at the Bard Music Festival where she was re-engaged the orchestral arrangement of Copland’s Eight Poems of Emily Dickinson.
 Ms Meyerson sang Chausson Poème de L’amour et de Ia Mer with the Wyoming Symphony and Shakespeare Songs at Symphony Space’s Wall-to-Wall Stravinsky Festival in New York.

-Ms Meyerson has also appeared at Barcelona’s Gran Teatre del Liceu, most recently as Mrs. Sedley PETER GRIMES, a role she repeated with the San Diego Opera in 2009.
-She returned recently to Washington National Opera for JENUFA and Mary FLIEGENDE HOLLANDER in 2008; the title role in CARMEN at Teatro Solís in Montevideo, Uruguay, the Old Prioress DIALOGUES OF THE CARMELITES with Kentucky Opera.
-She covered Klytämnestra ELEKTRA with the New York Philharmonic in 2008-09.
-In 2009-10, she covered Kabanicha KÁT’A KABANOVÁ with Lyric Opera of Chicago and performed Filipyevna EUGENE ONEGIN with Anchorage Opera.
-In 2011, she sang Mrs. Grose TURN OF THE SCREW with North Carolina Opera.
+Ms Meyerson has also appeared at Barcelona’s Gran Teatre del Liceu, most recently as Mrs. Sedley PETER GRIMES, a role she repeated with the San Diego Opera.
+She returned to Washington National Opera for JENUFA and Mary FLIEGENDE HOLLANDER; the title role in CARMEN at Teatro Solís in Montevideo, Uruguay and the Old Prioress DIALOGUES OF THE CARMELITES with Kentucky Opera.
+Recent engagements include Erste Mags/cover Klytämnestra ELEKTRA with the New York Philharmonic, cover Kabanicha KÁT’A KABANOVÁ with Lyric Opera of Chicago, Filipyevna EUGENE ONEGIN with Anchorage Opera and Mrs. Grose TURN OF THE SCREW with North Carolina Opera.